Representations of the elliptic affine Hecke algebras

 \section{The elliptic affine Hecke algebra: the algebraic construction}

-In this section, we recall the definition of the elliptic affine Demazure algebra and the elliptic affine Hecke algebra.
-We prove some basic properties about the structures of these algebras.
+In this section, we recall the definition of the elliptic affine Hecke algebra.
+We prove some basic properties about its structure.
 Throughout this section we assume that $R$ is an integral domain, unless otherwise stated.